-Two years later, Umucyo business is growing.
+Several years later, Umucyo’s business continues to grow.
 Asha is able to care for all four of her children with her earnings from her work at the cooperative.
 She is able to pay her rent, to buy food, and to provide them with a good education.
 Asha says that she experiences “much happiness working here” and is thankful that she no longer needs to beg to provide for her children.

 Asha is now able to dream of a brighter future for her children, who have grown into teenagers.
 She encourages them to study and to do well in school.
 She wants her daughter Zahara to be a doctor and her son Eli to be a lawyer.
 She wants her niece Clementine to be an electrician and Sarah to be a businesswoman.
 This is the beauty of sustainable, reliable work.
 Where before she lived in survival mode, only able to think as far as her children’s next meal, now Asha feels free to dream big for their futures.
 She is confident in her ability to care for them and as a result is empowered to experience true hope.